-In partnership with New Farms for New Americans, we have embarked on a three year (2021-2023) USDA-funded grant to implement a comprehensive farmer-to-farmer training program.
+In partnership with New Farms for New Americans (NFNA), a project of the Association of Africans Living in Vermont (AALV), we have served as the educational partner on two 3-year long USDA-funded grants (2021-2023 and 2024-2026) to implement a comprehensive farmer-to-farmer training program.
 We designed an advanced garden curriculum to respond to farmer interest in learning about Vermont-specific agricultural techniques, such as season extension and pest management.
 For VGN, this partnership offers an opportunity to broaden our season-long garden education programming to include urban agriculture at the community farm-scale and to work alongside the resettled refugee community.
+Our partnership was renewed in 2024 for another three year cycle, with a new focus on climate resilient farming practices.
+As part of our work plan, we are managing demonstration plots to showcase no till agriculture, seed saving culturally meaningful crops, and climate smart practices around soil health and season extension.

 AARP: offer seasonal webinars and workshops for national and statewide audience